 First, it is important to turn down the water heater to a maximum of 120 degrees.
 This was not only recommended by the Energy Forum members but also the Environmental Protection Agency experts.
 It ensures that the bathroom routine is not affected, while the overall consumption and standby losses start decreasing automatically.

-Second, you need to learn best alternative ways of reducing hot water consumption in the bathroom.
+Second, you need to learn the best alternative ways of reducing hot water consumption in the bathroom.
 Don’t think twice.
 Simply go for the modern faucets, aerators, and showerheads.
-There are many options nowadays, given the need for eco-friendly products in the today’s world.
+There are many options nowadays, given the need for eco-friendly products in today’s world.
 These contemporary products offer a luxurious and comfortable shower pressure while keeping hot water consumption at its lowest.
 Also, ensuring the pipes are well insulated can prevent heat loss.
 This can save up to 4 degrees in every shower, which is equivalent to about $12 per year.

 Third, in addition to changing your usage of hot water habit, you can as well make small adjustments to other energy consuming fixtures in the bathroom.
 For instance, you can make the lighting more efficient by switching to energy saving bulbs.
 You can also adapt smarter ways of saving energy in your bathroom such as unplugging gadgets that are not in use.
 Additionally, leave your lights turned off when not in the bathroom and only use the vent fans whenever needed.

 As much as we need to save energy in our bathrooms, it is also vital to have good quality toilets.
 When choosing a toilet, start by looking at the key users and how often they use it.
 A home toilet is more likely to be used frequently, and therefore there are various factors that need to be considered.
-In today’s modern world, new toilets are supposed to offer comfort to the users, including those with disabilities.
+In today’s modern world, new toilets are supposed to offer comfort to users, including those with disabilities.
 That is why most of the toilets offer 17″ rim height, not to mention the quality, design, and durability aspects.

 3 Main Factors to Consider when Choosing a Toilet